 Is there anything that your high schooler absolutely HAS to do (i.e. Algebra, foreign language, etc).

 I don't have a high schooler yet, but the answer will still be no.

 There are two misconceptions that make that question seem an obvious one to ask:

-The reason 2) seems obvious is because of reason 1).
+The reason that 2) seems obvious is because of reason 1).
 Kids aren't learning what interests them.
 They aren't learning because they need the information.
-They're learning what someone has judged they need for the future.
-It's akin to someone making you memorize Mandarin Chinese even though you're becoming increasingly certain because of the tediousness of the process that you have no interest in China and don't want anything ever to do with it.
+They're learning what someone has decided they need for the future.
+It's akin to someone making you memorize Mandarin Chinese even though you're becoming increasingly certain that you have no interest in China and don't want anything ever to do with it.
 That makes learning hard.

 But if you look backwards over the lifetime of a happy person, they're happy because they're doing what they enjoy.
 If you turn that around, and allow kids to pursue what they enjoy, they'll end up happily pursuing what they enjoy.